pH-Webworld - bypass banner - quick lynx

 It had only taken on a public face in the last two years or so – and then only in the form of circus-like ‘events’ put on by its operatives, its Signallers, once in a while.
 These events were all Hollywood flash, spectacle for the sake of spectacle, designed to show off its developing technology.
 No threat there, right?

 Wrong!
 Looking deeper into it Cerebrus realized the technology System covertly commanded was way beyond the overt capabilities of today’s scientific, commercial and military elites.
 It didn't take much of a genius to figure out where it came from, or which genius it came from initially.
-There was no doubt in his mind it derived from discoveries made by his long dead cousin, Jesus Mandam, the Conqueror, King Conqueror or Conquering Christ.
+There was no doubt in his mind it derived from discoveries made by his long dead cousin, Jesus Mandam (the Conqueror, King Conqueror or Conquering Christ).

-... from "The War of the Apocalyptics"
+... from "The War of the Apocalyptics", Book One of the Launch 1980 story cycle

 Known Members

-• Sharpshooter (later Silver Arrow)
+• Sharpshooter (later Silver Arrow, a System Seer, a fieldleader)

-• Space-Age Spartan
+• Space-Age Spartan (Gus Soldakis, a fieldleader)

 • Splendour